justin-p/SenseCon2022-IaC-Ansible-Workshop/README.md

 To follow this workshop you will need access to either AWS, DigitalOcean or Hetzner.
 This repository includes a guide on how to setup a Free AWS account.

-You will need to have Ansible, Terraform, Molecule, ansible-lint, yamllint and VS Code (or any other source-code editor) installed.
+You will also need to have Ansible, Terraform, Molecule, ansible-lint, yamllint and VS Code (or any other source-code editor) installed.
 I recommend setting up a clean Ubuntu VM and running this [playbook](https://github.com/justin-p/ansible-playbook-terraform-workstation#installation) in your VM.
 This will setup everything you need during the workshop (and more).

 ## Setup